 The Integration and Implementation Insights (i2Insights) blog is progressing steadily.
 Statistics to the end of December 2017 are reported on this page for:

-These will be updated quarterly (next update due in January 2018).
+These will be updated quarterly (next update due in April 2018).

-  The figure below shows the number of new blog posts published each month (blue bars) and the number published in

-  previous months (‘old’ posts; red line).
-From April 2017 the number of blog posts published each month was deliberately

-  reduced compared with earlier months.
+The figure below shows the number of new blog posts published each month (blue bars) and the number published in previous months (‘old’ posts; red line).
+From April 2017 the number of blog posts published each month was deliberately reduced compared with earlier months.

-  As shown in the figure below, 178 authors from 24 countries have contributed blog posts, as lead or co-authors (each

-  contributor is counted only once, even if they authored and/or co-authored more than one blog post).
+As shown in the figure below, 189 authors from 27 countries have contributed blog posts, as lead or co-authors (each contributor is counted only once, even if they authored and/or co-authored more than one blog post).

 The median number of total direct views across all blog posts is shown in the following figure.
-In September 2017, the

-  median number of total views was 374.
+In December 2017, the median number of total views was 396.

-  These statistics are drawn from those provided by WordPress, and should be seen as indicative only, given the

-  limitations inherent in gathering such data.
+These statistics are drawn from those provided by WordPress, and should be seen as indicative only, given the limitations inherent in gathering such data.